Volem acollir

 The Volem acollir protest (meaning "We want to welcome") was a protest march in Barcelona that took place on 18 February 2017.
 The purpose of the march was to demand more openness towards refugees and a more active role of the European Union in the European migrant crisis.
-They planned for it to be the largest protest in Europe and they achieved the goal.
+They planned for it to be the largest protest in Europe.
 The size of the march was estimated at 160,000 by police and 500,000 by organisers.

 History

 Concert

 Days before the protest, a concert was held in the Palau Sant Jordi in Barcelona, with more than 50 artists and 15,000 attendees.
 During the concert, Jordi Évole criticised the government's inactivity.
 Lluís Llach, a former deputy of the Catalan Parliament, replied by saying that the government had explored all the possible ways to receive and welcome refugees.
 Days before that, 100 Catalan mayors called for people to attend the protest.